mt-support/tribe-ext-summary-view/readme.txt

 == Description ==

 This is The Events Calendar Summary View Extension.
 It adds a terrific new variation of List View to your calendar.
-The Summary View, also known as an "agenda view" lists events by day in a compact format, with dates on the left and events on the right - allowing easy scanning of events. it also shows multiday events on each day they occur, with notes for starting and ending dates.
+The Summary View, also known as an "agenda view" lists events by day in a compact format, with days on the left and events on the right, allowing easy scanning of events.
+It also shows multiday events on each day they occur, with indications for starting and ending dates.

 Some important things to note:
 While the Summary view has no settings itself, it is affected by other view settings, such as: